Student Code of Conduct

 2. More than one of the sanctions listed above may be imposed for any single violation.

 3. Disciplinary sanctions are part of the student's disciplinary record.
 Disciplinary sanctions are not part of the student's permanent academic record except in cases of College expulsion, suspension, withholding of a degree, or revocation of a degree.
 Student disciplinary records are expunged seven years after graduation, except when disciplinary action includes academic dishonesty, residence hall expulsion, removal from Study Abroad, College suspension, College expulsion, withholding of a degree, or revocation of a degree.
-Upon graduation, a student may apply to the Student Conduct Administrator for the College to immediately expunge the student's disciplinary record of disciplinary actions other than residence hall expulsion, removal from Study Abroad, College suspension, College expulsion, withholding of a degree, or revocation of a degree.
+Upon graduation, a student may apply in writing to the Student Conduct Administrator or Dean of Students who will review the request for the College to immediately expunge the student's disciplinary record of disciplinary actions other than residence hall expulsion, removal from Study Abroad, College suspension, College expulsion, withholding of a degree, or revocation of a degree.

 4. The following sanctions may be imposed upon College groups or College organizations: